cscwcu/workshops/github/README.md

-# GitHub Workshop
+# Git and GitHub Workshop

-#### Author(s): CS Club @ WCU
+#### Author(s): Daniel Aoulou (Computer Science Club at Western Carolina University)

 Last revised: 09-12-2024

 ## Description

-This workshop will cover the basics of using GitHub.
+This workshop will cover the basics of using Git and GitHub.
 We will cover the following topics:

 - Installing and using git on the command line
 - Creating a local repository and pushing it to GitHub